 Packaged food is generally required to be date-marked, usually in the form of a 'best-before' or 'use-by' date.
-Food with a 'best-before' date of two or more years is exempt from date marking.
+Food with a 'best-before' date of two or more years is exempt from date marking (except for infant formula which must be labelled with a date mark (see Standard 2.9.1).
 Additional exemptions, including those for small packages, are set out in Clause 2 of Standard 1.2.5.